 Conclusion for PC requirements

-In the meantime, Apex has created its 50% PCs line, which utilizes these later generation components like the Intels 9000 series of CPUs, mixing them with our modern RTX 3000 series cards for competitive performance at a significant discount for savings.
+In the meantime, Apex has created its Refurbished PCs line of pre-built gaming PCs, which utilizes these later generation components like AMDs 4th and 5th generation Ryzen series of CPUs, mixing them with our RTX 30 series cards for competitive performance at a significant discount for savings.

 Written by Will Wilson